Supercuspidal unipotent representations: L-packets and formal degrees: Introduction

 In this paper we focus on supercuspidal unipotent $\mb G (K)$-representations.
 For this to work well, we assume throughout that $\mb G$ splits over an unramified extension of $K$.
 Our main goal is a local Langlands correspondence for such representations, with as many nice properties as possible.
 We will derive that from the following result, which says that one can determine the L-parameters of supercuspidal unipotent representations of a simple algebraic group by comparing formal degrees and adjoint $\gamma$-factors.

+Denote the Weil group of $K$ by $\mb W_K$ and let $\Frob \in \mb W_K$ be a geometric Frobenius element.
+A Langlands parameter is called unramified if it is trivial on the inertia subgroup of $\mb W_K$ (so that it is determined by the image of $\Frob$ and by one unipotent element).

-\begin{thmintro} \cite{Ree1,FeOp,Fen} \\ Consider a simple $K$-group $\mb{G}$ which splits over an unramified extension.
+\begin{thmintro} Consider a simple $K$-group $\mb{G}$ which splits over an unramified extension.
 For each irreducible supercuspidal unipotent $\mb G (K)$-representation $\pi$, there exists a discrete unramified local Langlands parameter $\lambda\in \Phi (\mb G (K))$ such that

-as rational functions in $q$ with $\QQ$-coefficients.
-(Here $q$ denotes the cardinality of the residue field of $K$, and one makes the terms of \eqref{eq:fdegisgammafactor} into functions of $q$ by varying the field $K$.)
-Furthermore: \begin{itemize} \item $\lambda$ is essentially unique, in the sense that its image in the collection $\Phi (\mb G_\SC (K))$ of L-parameters for the simply connected cover of $\mb G (K)$ is unique. \item When $\mb G$ is adjoint, the map $\pi \mapsto \lambda$ agrees with Lusztig's parametrization of unipotent representations \cite{Lusztig-unirep,Lusztig-unirep2}. \end{itemize} \end{thmintro}
+as rational functions in $q_K$ with $\QQ$-coefficients.
+(Here $q_K$ denotes the cardinality of the residue field of $K$, and one makes the terms of \eqref{eq:fdegisgammafactor} into functions of $q_K$ by simultaneously considering unramified extensions of the field $K$.)
+Furthermore: \begin{itemize} \item $\lambda$ is essentially unique, in the sense that its image in the collection $\Phi (\mb G_\SC (K))$ of L-parameters for the simply connected cover of $\mb G (K)$ is unique. \item When $\mb G$ is adjoint, the map $\pi \mapsto \lambda$ agrees with a parametrization of supercuspidal unipotent representations obtained in \cite{Mor,Lusztig-unirep,Lusztig-unirep2}. \end{itemize} \end{thmintro}

+The credits for Theorem \ref{thm:A} belong to several authors.
+The larger part of it, namely all cases with classical groups, was proven in \cite[Theorem 4.6.1]{FeOp}.
+Quite generally, whenever $\mb G$ is adjoint, \cite[Theorem 4.11]{Opd2} shows that the Langlands parameters from \cite{Lusztig-unirep,Lusztig-unirep2} satisfy \eqref{eq:fdegisgammafactor}.
+Hence the L-parameters from \cite{FeOp} coincide with those found by Lusztig \cite{Lusztig-unirep,Lusztig-unirep2}.
+A little before that, Morris \cite[\S 5--6]{Mor} already associated L-parameters to supercuspidal unipotent representations of inner forms of split simple groups.
+We note that the parametrizations from \cite{Mor} and \cite{Lusztig-unirep} are presented in combinatorial fashion and do not involve formal degrees.
+Instead, they are motivated (and nearly determined) by considerations with character sheaves and cuspidal local systems on unipotent orbits \cite{Lus-Intersect}.
+For that reason, the L-parameters from \cite{Mor} and \cite{Lusztig-unirep} agree.
+Then \cite{FeOp,Opd2} show that these parametrizations can be characterized uniquely by the equality \eqref{eq:fdegisgammafactor}.